-The participating States agree to convene a Conference on Economic Co-operation in Europe.
-This Conference will take place in Bonn from 19 March to 11 April 1990.
-The aim of the Conference is to provide new impulses for economic relations between participating States, in particular by improving business conditions for commercial exchanges and industrial co-operation and by considering new possibilities for, and ways of, economic co-operation.
+13. The participating States agree to convene a Conference on Economic Co-operation in Europe.
+This Conference will take place in Bonn from 19 March to 11 April, 1990.
+The aim of the conference is to provide new impulses for economic relations between participating States, in particular by improving business conditions for commercial exchanges and industrial co-operation, and by considering new possibilities for, and ways of, economic co-operation.
 The Conference will be attended by representatives of the participating States and of the business community.
-The agenda, timetable and other organizational modalities are set out in Annex V. The next Follow-up Meeting, to be held in Helsinki, commencing on 24 March 1992, will assess the results achieved at the Conference.
+The agenda, timetable and other organizational modalities are set out in Annex V. The next Follow-up meeting, to be held in at the conference.

-Science and technology
+Helsinki, commencing on 24 March 1992, will assess the results achieved in other marketing activities.

+SCIENCE AND TECHNOLOGY

-- (14) The participating States emphasize the important role of science and technology in their overall economic and social development, bearing in mind particularly those sciences and technologies which are of direct relevance to improving the quality of life. - Recognizing the importance of scientific and technological co-operation, the participating States will develop further mutually advantageous co-operation in the fields already set forth in the Final Act, and will examine possibilities for co-operation in new areas of growing importance and common interest.
-Furthermore, they express their intention to improve conditions for such co-operation by fostering the exchange of information on, and experience with, scientific and technological achievements, having in mind especially the interests of the countries of the region which are developing from the economic point of view. - as of bilateral agreements involving universities, scientific and technological institutions and industry, in developing mutually beneficial exchanges.
-Underlining the importance of freedom of communication and exchange of views for progress in science and technology, they will promote and support direct and individual contacts between scientists, specialists and interested business people.
-Recalling the conclusions reached at the Hamburg Scientific Forum, they will respect human rights and fundamental freedoms, which represent one of the foundations for a significant improvement in international scientific co-operation at all levels.
-They will also endeavour to create conditions enabling interested partners to develop appropriate joint research programmes and projects on the basis of reciprocity and mutual advantage and, when appropriate, on a commercial basis. - (17) Given the depletion of natural resources, including non-renewable sources of energy, the participating States will promote co-operation in the rational use of such resources, and in the use of alternative sources of energy, including thermonuclear fusion. - Taking note of the progress made in, and the new opportunites offered by, research and development in biotechnology, the participating States consider it desirable to enhance the exchange of information on laws and regulations relating to the safety aspects of genetic engineering.
+- 14. The participating States emphasize the important role of science and technology in their overall economic and social development, bearing in mind particularly those sciences and technologies which are of direct relevance to improving the quality of life. - 15.
+Recognizing the importance of scientific and technological co-operation, the participating States will develop further mutually advantageous co-operation in the fields already set forth in the Final Act, and will examine possibilities for co-operation in new areas of growing importance and common interest.
+Furthermore, they express their intention to improve conditions for such co-operation by fostering the exchange of information on, and experience with, scientific and technological achievements, having in mind especially the interests of the countries of the region which are developing from the economic point of view.

+6. The participating States also reaffirm the role of general intergovernmental agreements as well as of bilateral agreements involving universities, scientific and technological institutions and industry, in developing mutually beneficial exchanges.
+Underlining the importance of freedom of communication and exchange of views for progress in science and technology, they will promote and support direct and ndividual contacts between scientists, specialists and interested businesspeople.
+Recalling the conclusions reached at the Hamburg Scientific Forum, they will respect human rights and framburg Scientific Forum, they will respect numan rights and fundamental freedoms, which represent one of the foundations for a significant improvement in international scientific co-operation at all levels, they will also endeayour to create conditions enabling interested.

+levels. they will also endeavour to create conditions enabling interested partners to develop appropriate joint research programmes and projects on the basis of reciprocity and mutual advantage and, when appropriate, on a commercial basis.

+17. Given the depletion of natural resources, including non-renewable sources of energy, the participating States will promote co-operation in the rational use of such resources, and in the use of alternative sources of energy, including thermonuclear fusion.

+18. Taking note of the progress made in, and the new opportunities offered by, research and development in biotechnology, the participating States consider it desirable to enhance the exchange of information on laws and regulations relating to the safety aspects of genetic engineering.
 They will therefore facilitate consultation and exchange of information on safety guidelines.
-In this context, they emphasize the importance of ethical principles when dealing with genetic engineering and its application. - (19) The participating States will develop their co-operation in medical and related sciences by intensifying research and the exchange of information on drug abuse and on new or increasingly widespread diseases.
-They will co-operate in particular in combating the spread of AIDS, taking into account the Global AIDS Strategy of the World Health Organization (WHO).
-They will also co-operate in research concerning the long-term consequences of radiation.
+In this context, they emphasize the importance of ethical principles when dealing with genetic engineering and its application.